tensorlayer/TensorLayer/docs/user/tutorial.rst

                   tl.cost.maxnorm_regularizer(1.0)(network.all_params[2])

-Depending on the problem you are solving, you will need different loss functions, see :mod:`tlayer.cost` for more.
+Depending on the problem you are solving, you will need different loss functions, see :mod:`tunelayer.cost` for more.

 Having the model and the loss function defined, we create update expressions for training the network.
-TLayer do not provide many optimizer, we used TensorFlow's optimizer instead:
+TuneLayer do not provide many optimizer, we used TensorFlow's optimizer instead:

 .. code-block:: python